si/11ty/posts/aside/2012/ios-skeuomorphic-ui.md

 >
 > Call me old fashioned but I like my apps to feel like apps and my notepads to feel like notepads.

-See what the others have to say inÂ [INDUSTRY INSIGHT: Designers comment on the iOS UI](http://www.creativebloq.com/design/industry-insight-designers-comment-ios-ui-712433).
+See what the others have to say in [INDUSTRY INSIGHT: Designers comment on the iOS UI](http://www.creativebloq.com/design/industry-insight-designers-comment-ios-ui-712433).